This post is part of a series on functional testing using the test pyramid.

 What to test?

-Don’t cover boundary conditions, negative cases, or path variations.
-That’s for the lower layered testing.
+- Don’t cover boundary conditions, negative cases or path variations — these for the lower layered testing.

 - Don’t automate end-to-end tests through UI or command line interface (CLI).
 UI and CLI are best tested through unit, component, and integration testing.

 - Keep the number of system tests low.
 Having fewer than 100 tests is a good guideline, but for a real number, check your ROI of cost to maintain vs. costs prevented.
 Push testing to lower on the pyramid as much as possible as these tests require more effort to maintain.